 Long-term stroke effects are the result of damaged or deadened neural connections.
 The neurotrophic effect actively works to regenerate those connections, improving the condition of the stroke survivor over time.

-Cord blood therapy is a relatively slow-paced but long-term treatment with improvements taking up to three months to show in most cases.
-Neural regeneration takes time, but cell-by-cell, synapse connection-by-synapse connection, the body is capable of partially healing itself.
+Cord blood therapy is an effective treatment option, but its results can take up to three months to be seen.
+Therefore, while it may be short-paced, it is seen to work in the long-term.
+It is important to remain patient as neural regeneration takes time.
+Slowly but surely, cell-by-cell, synapse connection-by-synapse connection, the body is capable of partially healing itself.
 Even with a moderately healed infarct, the long-term effects of stroke on the body can be lessened, improving the quality of life in stroke survivors.

 If you are interested in learning more about CBC Health’s cord blood infusion therapy, request more information here.